akaliutau/lz-family-archivers/README.md

 (I need stable, production-ready OSS with small development and maintenance overhead).

-After some considerations and experiments I have shortlisted the following ones: `zstd`, `brotli`, `xz` and `gzip` (the latter one for reference only).
+After some considerations and experiments I have shortlisted the following ones: `zstd`, `brotli`, `xz` and `gzip` (the latter one for reference only since it's a long-term standard in lossless compression).

 zstd installation